-Stage 1 - Shortlisting
+Stage 1 Shortlisting

-Your CV/resume and one-page statement incorporating the requested information will be assessed to determine whether you are shortlisted for further assessment.
+Your CV/resume and on-line application responses incorporating the requested information will be assessed to determine whether you are shortlisted for further assessment.
 Consideration will be given to eligibility requirements as outlined in the JDF and in the job advertisement.

-Stage 2 - Psychometric testing
+Stage 2 Psychometric testing

-You will be invited to complete a series of online aptitude tests (verbal, numerical and abstract reasoning) and a comprehensive personality questionnaire.
-Psychometric testing is designed to assess your cognitive and psychological suitability for the role.
+You will be invited to complete an online aptitude test, a comprehensive personality questionnaire, a situational judgement testing assessment and a computer literacy assessment.

+Psychometric testing is designed to assess your cognitive and psychological suitability for the role, and work style preferences.

-Stage 3 - Fitness assessment
+Stage 3 Physical Readiness Test

-You will be required to successfully complete a fitness assessment, upon receipt of a satisfactory medical clearance from your doctor.
-Start preparing now to meet the fitness standards which can be found attached to the job advertisement.
+You will be required to successfully complete a physical readiness test, upon receipt of a satisfactory medical clearance from your doctor.
+The medical clearance from your doctor is at your own expense.

+We recommend preparing as soon as possible to meet the physical readiness standards.
+These can be found attached to the job advertisement.

-Stage 4 - Selection panel interview
+Stage 4 Selection panel interview

-A selection panel will ask a series of questions relevant to the role designed to elicit information about your skills, knowledge and abilities against the job related requirements (detailed in the JDF).
+A selection panel will ask a series of questions relevant to the role designed to elicit information about your skills, knowledge and abilities against the job related requirements (JRRs) (detailed in the JDF).

-You will be allowed time prior to your interview to read through the interview questions, and to consider and prepare your responses.
-The role requires you to write information, for example, incident reports, and this may be assessed at the interview stage.
+You will be allowed time prior to your interview to read through the interview questions to consider and prepare your responses.